Instruction

 The painting unit will work well when painting large surfaces, as well as those of complex shape (e.g. details of historic architecture).
 The spray application allows you to obtain the texture of a delicate textured plaster.

-A number of different devices can be used for application with this method, depending on the product used:
+A number of different devices can be used for application using this method, depending on the product being used:

-• GoTherm®– HVLP/LVLP unit (maximum working pressure is 10 bar)
+- GoTherm® – HVLP/LVLP unit (maximum working pressure 10 bar)

-• AT Termo®– HVLP/LVLP spray gun, hydrodynamic unit, etc. (maximum working pressure is 120 bar)
+- AT Termo® – HVLP/LVLP paint gun, airless unit etc. (maximum working pressure is 120 bar)

 Important!

-During work with the unit, remove all paint filters from it or replace it with a filter with a mesh diameter of at least 2mm.
+When working with the unit, remove all paint filters or replace them with a filter with a mesh diameter of at least 2 mm.

 Trowel/Putty